• Skip to main content

 Courtesy Dr Jefferey Yao, Dr Ashok Shyam, Ortho TV

-• Wrist ligaments act as static stabilizers that guide and constrain motion of the carpus.
+Wrist ligaments function as static stabilizers, guiding and constraining motion of the carpal bones.

 • Scapholunate ligament